The best neighbourhoods in Ottawa for foodies

 Bank Street is full of historic homes, boutiques, unique cafes, and acclaimed restaurants.
 The vibrant street gives a variety of options to suit anyone.
-Local favourites in this area include the popular Kettleman’s Bagels, Moo Shu’s Asian ice cream and more than one bakery to satisfy your sweet tooth.
+Local favourites in this area include the popular Kettleman’s Bagels, Moo Shu’s one-of-kind small-batch ice cream and more than one bakery to satisfy your sweet tooth.

 Lansdowne Park hosts the longest-running farmer’s market in Ottawa.
 Whether the sun is shining or snow is falling, the market is open all year round with local honey, fresh produce, artisan jams, and more.

 Visit these favourite local eateries in The Glebe:

 Feleenas: Authentic Mexican classics served on possibly the prettiest patio in the city.

 The Wild Oat: Fresh and healthy baked goods and cafe classics made with organic ingredients from their very own farm outside of Ottawa.

 La Strada: Cosy and romantic eatery offering classic Italian favourites, desserts, and wine.

 Ichiban Bakery: You absolutely must try a fresh Japanese cream cheese bun!

 Von’s Bistro: This casual bistro is a local favourite for brunch, lunch, and drinks.